opws/opws-dataset/docs/fields.md

 The URL of the site's "reset password" page.

-## password.reset.flow.request.form.account.accepts, password.reset.randomize.request.form.account.accepts, password.reset.onetime.request.form.account.accepts

-An array of what identifiers the site needs to request an email to enter password reset flow.
-(Usually some combination of "email" and/or "username".)

-When sites require *multiple* inputs, they are split across other fields, with the most likely to represent an account attached to `account`.
-If more than one field is required to represent the account (like both the username *and* email address), then `account` will not be present, and those other fields will be used instead.
+## password.reset.flow.request.form.username.input, password.reset.randomize.request.form.username.input, password.reset.onetime.request.form.username.input

+If password reset requires a username to identify the account, this will be `required`.

+If password reset *requires* an identifier like `email` to identify your account (ie. `account.accepts` is `[email]`), but optionally includes a field to input your username (presumably to reject the request if you're wrong about your username), this will be `optional`.

+## password.reset.flow.request.form.email.input, password.reset.randomize.request.form.email.input, password.reset.onetime.request.form.email.input

+If password reset requires the email address to identify the account, this will be `required`.

 ## password.reset.flow.request.form.domain.input

 If requesting a password reset requires you to provide a domain attached to the account, ie. one the user has purchased or set up with the service, this will be `required`.

-## password.reset.flow.request.form.username.input, password.reset.onetime.request.form.username.input

-If password reset *requires* an identifier like `email` to identify your account (ie. `account.accepts` is `[email]`), but optionally includes a field to input your username (presumably to reject the request if you're wrong about your username), this will be `optional`.

-## password.reset.flow.request.form.email.input, password.reset.onetime.request.form.email.input

-If password reset requires the email address on the account *in addition to* whatever is used to identify the account (such as a username or account number), this will be `required`.

-This may also be used instead of `account` when a *repeated* email input is present.
+## password.reset.flow.request.form.account.accepts, password.reset.randomize.request.form.account.accepts, password.reset.onetime.request.form.account.accepts

+An array of what identifiers the site needs to request an email to enter password reset flow, if it has one input that accepts multiple types of identifier.
+(Usually `email` and `username`.)

 ## password.reset.flow.request.form.repeat.email.input